-Located where the Sayward Valley joins the ocean on North Vancouver Island in British Columbia, is the small coastal settlement of Kelsey Bay.
+Kelsey Bay is located where the Sayward Valley joins the ocean on North Vancouver Island in British Columbia.
 Kelsey Bay is accessed by a 12 km paved road off the Island Highway.
 Kelsey Bay is under one hour from Campbell River in the south and about 2 hours from Port Hardy to the north.
 Kelsey Bay can also be reached by boat via Johnstone Strait.

 As with all communities on northern Vancouver Island, Kelsey Bay was only easily accessible by water in the past.
 It was not until after World War II that a gravel road connected Sayward and Kelsey Bay with Campbell River was built.
 In 1979 the road was extended to the north island from Sayward Valley.

 Kelsey Bay was at one time the southern terminus for the B.C.
 Ferries Inside Passage route, then in 1978, when Highway 19 was extended north to Port Hardy, the terminal was moved to Port Hardy.